ryan-c-lewis/road-trip-2022/README.md

 <img src="photos/_map.png" width="600" />

-DAY 1 - Dallas, TX to Albuquerque, NM
+DAY 1 - Arlington, TX to Albuquerque, NM
 ------------------------

 Headed out around 7 AM.
 Drive was uneventful, didn't think to take pictures.
 Got to Albuquerque in the afternoon and checked into a hostel.